clever-agent/augen-bookstore/README.md

 - **LandingPage component**
 > Supports search and display list of books
 - **DetailPoup component**
-> Displays a selected book info and allow user to select Delivery date and Ship option.
-When user click 'Buy', Order Infos will be sent to api and saved to database
+> Displays a selected book info and allow user to select Delivery Date and Shipping Option.
+When user click 'Buy', Order Infos will be sent to Api and saved to Database

 ## 3. Time summary
 - Design: 1 hour